Generate Databricks APIs in 4 simple steps

 You will be prompted to enter service details, including a descriptive name for the Databricks service, along with an optional label and description for reference.
 The service name is required, as it will be part of the API URL.

-Step 3: Configure connection details
+Step 3: Configure and generate

 In the Configuration tab, enter the database connection details, including the host name (Databricks workspace URL), API Token, and path to the ODBC driver.
+Click Create & Test to save the configuration and generate your Databricks REST API.
+DreamFactory automatically generates the API along with comprehensive documentation and security controls.

 Step 4: Access your autogenerated API documentation